infrafast/piwebpool/README.md

     deploy the file in /usr/share/adafruit/webide/repositories/piweb and run the piwebpool install script source setup.sh

+2) change configuration.php with your password and local info

 2) check and modify the configuration with your setup: hourlycrontab.sh                                :change INTERFACE="wlan0" to your network interface /etc/rc.local                                   :make sure rc.local is updated